comp423-23s/final-project-final-d5/docs/forum.md

 Admin users can also click on an approve button within a post to approve a post (update functionality).
 Then, in the admin tab they can view all the posts they have approved (list functionality).

-Admin users also have the ability to delete posts that may be inappropriate for the XL (delete functionality). ** >>DOES THIS EVEN MAKE SENSE**
+Admin users also have the ability to delete posts that may be inappropriate for the XL (delete functionality).

 ### EXPECTATION 4:
-** >>things you must check:
-Move everything into the docs folder
-Specify here How we even satisfied this expectation Make sure the language is ok
-Remove all bulleted things
-Change all headings and make them more specific
-Add screenshots for everything
-Remember to do a spell check
-Everyone must proof read before submission
-Make sure that all the bolded comments are removed**
+This file (which is essentially our main documentation file) is written in language that is meant for a developer to read.

+We have used emoticons and easy-to-understand headings as well as a combination of paragraphs and bullets to make our documentation as clear as possible.

+We have also used not one, but multiple screenshots in this file, to specificy the various functionalities of our website from either the end user or the administrator’s perspective.